jvanzand/ethraid/README.md

     which respectively convert solar masses to Jupiter masses and parsecs to AU in your config file.

 ## Example usage
 ### CLI: Run orbit fits, plot results, and print 95\% confidence intervals all at once from the command line.
-Ethraid's installation includes a configuration file, ```example/config_191939.py```, which may be used to validate its functionality.
+Ethraid's installation includes a configuration file, ```example/config_191939.py```, which may be used to validate its functionality on the system HD 191939.
 - *\$ ethraid all -cf path/to/ethraid/example/config_191939.py* -rfp results/191939/191939_processed.h5 -t 1d 2d
     - Note that the *-rfp* (read file path) flag requires the path to the output directory where the fit results are stored.
 On a first run, this path *does not exist yet,* but it will be created after the fit and before plotting.